 We have a full guide on this topic available at:

 No, never.
-Invoices are a one-way sync from Breww to your accounting platform.
-Breww only ever pushes invoices to Breww and will never pull invoices into Breww that were created in your accounting software.
+Invoices and credit notes are a one-way sync from Breww to your accounting platform.
+Breww only ever pushes invoices and credit notes to your accountancy platform and will never pull invoices into Breww that were created in your accounting software.

-We recommend not creating invoices manually in your accounting software ever (even if they’re for a non-beer product or something else not currently tracked in Breww).
-These should be created in Breww, just like any other invoice.
-This greatly simplifies a number of processes behind the scenes and reduces the chances of these causing problems (such as conflicting invoice numbers, duplicate customers, etc).
+We recommend not creating invoices or credit notes manually in your accounting software ever (even if they’re for a non-beer product or something else not currently tracked in Breww).
+These should be created in Breww, just like any other invoice or credit note.
+This greatly simplifies a number of processes behind the scenes and reduces the chances of these causing problems (such as conflicting invoice numbers, duplicate customers, customer balance differences, etc).

 For invoices that Breww uploaded to your accounting platform initially, the payments are a two-way sync.
 As a general rule we suggest, where possible, managing payments directly in Breww and letting Breww inform your accounting software, however, if you do add payments to an invoice in your accounting software, Breww will download this information into Breww for you.
 This is helpful if you create payments from a bank feed/reconciliation process.